manawasp/integrate-openapi-to-ts-app/README.md

 # Integrate OpenAPI to TS app

-Demonstrate a strategy to limit API integration friction in a TS application.
+Demonstrate a strategy to limit api integration friction in a typescript application.

 ## Summary